mongodb-js/khaos-react-component/README.md

 npm install -g khaos
 ```

-Now create a new package `<mypackage>` based on this template with:
+Now create a new component module `<mycomponent>` based on this template with:

 ```
-khaos create mongodb-js/khaos-compass-package ./<mypackage>
+khaos create mongodb-js/khaos-react-component ./<mycomponent>
 ```

 You are prompted to fill out some template variables:

-- `name`: short name of the package, e.g. `query-bar`, or `db-stats` (do not use spaces!)
+- `name`: short name of the component, e.g. `button-row`, or `view-switcher` (do not use spaces!)
-- `scope`: the scope of the component.
-Use `Collection` for collection level scope (e.g. a view
-  on the collection level), and `App` for global application scope.
-More on scopes TBD.
-- `description`: a one sentence description of the package.
+- `description`: a one sentence description of the component.

-Once the package is created, install the dependencies with:
+Once the component module is created, install the dependencies with:

 ```
-cd <mypackage>
+cd <mycomponent>
 npm install
 ```

-You're now ready to implement your Compass package.
+You're now ready to implement your React component.

 ## Features